 So, while engineers aren’t privacy experts per se—our folks are software engineers, networking engineers, human factors engineers, and more—their evidenced-based frame of mind and clear inquisitive sense of pragmatism can help ensure that things will be more safely designed.
 Bring them into your safety-evaluation process—and don’t let them leave.

 Hackers are People, Too.
 Talk with Them.
 Regularly.

-One of the reasons we excel at prototyping is that we continually take our stuff and present it, in the proper context, under the noses of the people who will be using it.
+One of the reasons we excel at prototyping is that we continually take our stuff and present it, in the proper context, directly to the people who will be using it.
 We excel at designing the tests around our prototypes, in order to elicit the information needed to move forward.
 This process could very easily be transferred to the idea of security testing.

 What if, at various stages, we presented our IoT devices to white hat hackers (these are, for the uninitiated, hackers who test and evaluate security systems for system owners) for their feedback?
 That would surely be a more effective way of testing for security than merely relying on academic opinion or computer models.
 We could easily imagine working with IoT security experts to design, arrange for, and learn from security testing.
 Treating hackers as end users could prove extremely beneficial to everyone involved.
 One of the reasons medical devices are so unprotected is because the companies that create these innovations don't have access to the hacker mindset.
 We don’t either, but we know how get into the heads of people who use goods and services, and could transfer this skill into the realm of security.